local-first-web/relay-deployable/README.md

-﻿# Cevitxe Signal Server
+﻿# Cevitxe signal server

-See https://github.com/DevResults/cevitxe for information on what this is all about.
+This is a deployment wrapper for the [Cevitxe](https://github.com/DevResults/cevitxe) signal server.

-### Installing and running locally
+## Installing and running locally

 ```bash
 yarn